WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Draba

-crassa Alpine.
+crassa (Thick-leaf Draba) Alpine.

 Tundra, scree.
 Summer.
-Leaves are long-petioled (as the leaf tilted in the center shows), often red margined, lightly hairy on the edges, smooth on the surfaces, prominently mid-veined with a slight inward folding, and in a dense mass.
-The flower stem (across the middle of the photograph) is lightly hairy. |
+Leaves are thick, long-petioled, often red margined, lightly hairy on the edges, smooth on the surfaces, prominently mid-veined with a slight inward folding, and in a dense mass.
+The flower stem (across the lower middle of the photograph) is lightly hairy. |